alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 - You craft prompts to apply its knowledge to your task
 - Model parameters do not change as you provide more data.

 So is it machine learning?
-By Mitchell's definition—yes.
+Yes, by Mitchell's definition.
 The learning happened during pre-training, not when you use it.
 So, using an LLM doesn't make you a machine learning engineer the same way using a chess engine doesn't make you an AI researcher.
 There is one wrinkle: the model's performance does improve when you provide clearer instructions or examples.
 An LLM will adapt to your task without changing its underlying knowledge.
 For practical, research purposes, this distinction doesn't matter.
 You're still solving classification problems, and you still need rigorous evaluation.
 Whether you trained the model or someone else did, the scientific method remains the same: define your task, measure performance, validate results.

 ## How LLMs Work